 Allison: “OH MY GOD BANDIT!
 SOMEONE SAVE BANDIT!!!”

 Please note that the words “Andy” or “Madison” were not used.
-For all you fans of The Office, this came to mind.
+For all you fans of The Office,

 Madison threw Bandit into Kelly’s kayak and rescued him.
 The people who toppled Andy and Madison kindly returned and helped them out.
 They towed the canoe to shore near a turn off on University Avenue and drove Madison to The Pump House to retrieve the car.